August 10, 2022 |

 The following is a visual record, starting with depictions of Lodi and Lodi wine country during this "Golden" era picture postcards, and ending with some of my own photographs converted into imaginary postcards, as a way of illustrating the appellation—easily the most productive winegrowing region in the U.S.—as we know it today.
 Enjoy!

-In 1900: The home of Dr. Wilton Mason, the proud owner of Lodi's first horseless carriage, located at the corner of what is now N. School St. and W. Elm Street in Downtown Lodi.
+In 1900: The home of Dr. Wilton Mason, the proud owner of Lodi's first horseless carriage, is located at the corner of what is now N. School St. and W. Elm Street in Downtown Lodi.

 1890s postcard printed for Stockton's El Pinal Vineyard winery and estate.
 Dr. Dean L. Mawdsley collection, California State Library.

-Early 1900s "Vineyard Scene" in Lodi wine country.
+The early 1900s "Vineyard Scene" in Lodi wine country.